Park Policies

 Extra Persons, Cots & High Chairs

 Some of our chalets and villas can accommodate an extra person/persons at a reasonable cost.
-We provide a mattress and linen thus no BYO mattresses, swags etc.
+We provide a mattress and linen thus NO BYO mattresses, swags etc.

 A limited supply of cots and high chairs are also available at no extra cost.